 Pistachios oil are processed and used in pharmaceutical companies for manufacturing medicines, for producing oil used for traditional medicine, massage therapy and aromatherapy.

-The presence of dietary fiber in pistachio makes it very helpful for easy digestion of food.
+The presence of dietary fibre in pistachio makes it very helpful for the easy digestion of food.

 10. Anti-carcinogenic Properties